Rosacea (say "roh-ZAY-shuh") is a

 packages about diseases.

-newsletter.
+This nonprofit agency has information about rosacea and how to manage its symptoms.
 Call the toll-free telephone number listed above to request

 materials and services.

 Abramowicz M (2013).
 Drugs for acne, rosacea and psoriasis.
 Treatment Guidelines From The Medical Letter, 11(125): 1–8.

 Berth-Jones J (2010).
 Rosacea.
 In MG Lebwohl et al., eds., Treatment of Skin Disease: Comprehensive Therapeutic Strategies, 3rd ed., pp. 669–676.
 Edinburgh: Saunders Elsevier.

 Habif TP (2010).
 Acne, rosacea, and related disorders.
 In Clinical Dermatology: A Color Guide to Diagnosis and Therapy, 5th ed., pp. 217–263.
 Philadelphia: Mosby.